daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

   * Each storage server is connected to two different switches, however, each DAOS engine is connected to a single NIC.
 If a NIC fails, the IO engine is unreachable and the system must reconstruct from another server.
 * Storage
   * Storage data can be distribued across multiple servers based on user selected configurations.
-  * Servers datasets are selected based on fault-domain which is based on a server, so a configurations that stipulate multiple data stripes, each component is put on a different server.
+  * Servers datasets are selected based on fault-domain which is based on a server, so configurations that stipulate multiple data stripes, each component is put on a different server.
   * For this test case, data protection was configured as EC_16P1GX or RP_2GX for bulk data and RP_2G1 for metadata which allows for 1 server failure.

 ## EXECUTION